 Additional Bursar Office Policies

-It is the policy of the Bursar's Office to comply with University document management, storage,
+- It is the policy of the Bursar's Office to comply with University document management, storage and archival standards.

 Student account payments are accepted for currently registered students and open student account balances.
 The Bursar's Office is responsible for processing student payments and student account credits in a timely and accurate manner.
 Accepted payment options and methods as defined in this policy are subject to change.